Walnux/ArrowDocuments/Arrowize/Nginx.md

 ## Arrow and Nginx
 [Nginx](https://www.nginx.com/) is a web server which can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.

 In Arrow 0.1 Release.
-Nginx has been integrated into [ASDK](https://github.com/Walnux/Atools/tree/master/ASDK).
+Nginx has been integrated into [ASDK](https://github.com/Walnux/Atools/tree/master/ASDK) and pre-installed in the development machine.
 It can be run on Arrow using [Arrow Service](https://github.com/Walnux/arrowd/blob/master/README.md) very easily.

 ## How to Run Nginx on Arrow
 - After setting up [ASDK](https://github.com/Walnux/Atools/tree/master/ASDK) and [Arrow Service](https://github.com/Walnux/arrowd/blob/master/README.md).
 And Arrow Service has been started properly.